 I want to do a load test with 500k users.
 I’m trying to decide how many vCPUs I would need for this, and therefore which plan to go for with Redline13.
 Please could you advise me on how many users you’d recommend per vCPU.

-You can try your own test, with different vCPUs, for free with RedLine13 here.
-And you’ll find that it’s not that hard to figure out how many vCPUs needed for Load Testing.
+You can try your own test with different vCPUs for free with RedLine13 here.
+You’ll find that it’s not that hard to figure out how many vCPUs needed for load testing.